 Our approach to gender is inclusive and intersectional – embracing women, men, transgendered and gender diverse people – and highlighting the profound interaction between gender, sexuality, race, religion, class, age and ability in structures of unequal power within and beyond the University.

 - Workshops for postgraduate students (up to $4,000)

 - Writing workshops for early career researchers (up to $4,000)

 - Signature events for subsequent year (up to $10,000) Application in round 1 only

 - Distinguished lecture and seminar by a renowned scholar (up to $4,000)

 - Gender equity research and innovative initiatives within ANU (up to $10,000)

-- Seed funding for cross-disciplinary collaborative research aligned with the aims of the Gender Institute (up to $4,000)
+- Seed funding for cross-disciplinary, collaborative research to be developed for major funders (up to $4,000)

 - Workshop, conference or symposium on gender and/or sexuality (up to $4,000)

 - The closing date for applications for Grant round 1 of funding is June 15 2018.